-With the exception of Calvo-Armengol et al. (2009), we are not aware of any empirical papers in the social network literature that estimate a structural model and (hence) are able to econometrically deal with the endogeneity issue by using instruments.
-Unfortunately, neither Calvo-Armengol et al. (2009) nor other theoretical models (such as König et al., 2008) are appropriate for our setting.
-Even if we could develop a structural model, it would likely depend on variables such as effort or marginal cost that are not observable.
+With the exception of Calvo-Armengol, Patacchini, and Zenou (CPZ, 2008), we are not aware of any empirical papers in the social network literature that estimate a structural model and (hence) are able to econometrically deal with the endogeneity issue by using instruments.
+Unfortunately, neither the CPZ (2008) nor other theoretical models (like König et al., 2008) are appropriate for our setting.
+Even if we could develop a structural model, it would likely depend on variables like effort or marginal cost that are not observable.

 Hence, we must address the potential endogeneity of degree and closeness in another way.
 One way to address this issue is indeed to only consider relatively young projects.
-The "joining popular projects" effect is likely to be less of a factor for relatively young projects.
-When we run a regression with projects less than 3.63 years old (the mean age of the projects in the giant component) with more than 200 downloads and a download/contributor ratio greater than 10, we find the following30: the estimated coefficient on closeness remains positive and statistically significant (0.54, t = 2.37), while the estimated coefficient on degree (0.0038, t = 0.09) is not statistically significant.
-(These results appear in the second regression in Table A3.)
+The 'joining popular projects' effect is likely to be less of a factor for relatively young projects.
+When we run a regression with projects less than 3.63 years old (the mean age of the projects in the giant component), with more than 200 downloads and a download/contributor ratio greater than 10, we find the following: The estimated coefficient on closeness remains positive and statistically significant (0.54, t=2.37), while the estimated coefficient on degree (0.0038, t=0.09) is not statistically significant.
+(These results appear in the second regression in Table A3 in the Appendix.)

 This suggests that degree is indeed potentially endogenous.
 Nevertheless, the estimated coefficient on closeness is virtually unchanged.
-These results suggest that closeness is not endogenous and that, despite the potential endogeneity of degree, the results for closeness remain qualitatively unchanged.
+These results suggests that closeness is not endogenous and that, despite the potential endogeneity of degree, the results for closeness remain qualitatively unchanged.
 Our main conclusion, that there are both direct and indirect spillovers, holds despite the potential endogeneity of degree.